Introduction to The Golden Isles

 The Golden Isles of Georgia is made up of Brunswick, and four barrier islands: St. Simons, Little St. Simons, Jekyll, and Sea Islands.
 They lie halfway between Jacksonville, Florida, and Savannah, Georgia.
 The streets of these ecofriendly islands on the Atlantic seaboard are lined with moss draped oaks that exude charm and warmth.
 Coastal marshlands, vibrant beaches, unique shops, and historic tours set the stage for a memorable vacation or visit.

-The King and Prince Beach and Golf Resort included a spacious two-bedroom oceanfront condo in the north villas with two bathrooms, a huge balcony, living room, dining area, full kitchen and washer/dryer.
-The complex has a nice swimming pool only steps from the beach.
-The main hotel features a restaurant, tennis courts, a larger outside pool/hot tub as well as an indoor heated pool, and a poolside bar.
-The staff was attentive and maid service was impeccable.
-King and Prince is very laid back and they have umbrellas, chairs, and bikes on the beachfront for rent.
+Our accommodations at The King and Prince Beach and Golf Resort included a spacious two-bedroom oceanfront condo in the north villas.
+We had two bathrooms, a huge balcony, living room, dining area, full kitchen and washer/dryer.
+The complex had a big swimming pool only steps from the beach.
+The main hotel featured a restaurant, tennis courts, a larger outside pool/hot tub as well as an indoor heated pool, and a poolside bar.
+The staff was attentive and the maid service was impeccable.
+King and Prince was very laid back and offered umbrellas, chairs, and bikes on the beachfront for rent.

-St. Simon’s has many quaint restaurants and a few shopping centers, but it is primarily a relaxation spot.
+St. Simons Island has many quaint restaurants and a few shopping centers, but it is primarily a relaxation spot.
 We found luxury shopping at Shops at Sea Island and at North Frederica Walk, where Indigo & Cotton and Mimi’s Stationery made the top of my list.
-You can drive to Brunswick, the mainland, for something to do or visit Jekyll Island for a short day trip.
+You can also drive to Brunswick, the mainland, for something to do or visit Jekyll Island for a short day trip.

 Check out our other Georgia vacation destinations: